What to do with kids

 Parkcafe Berlin Fehrbellinerplatz 8 10707 Berlin – very reasonable lunches and when the weather is nice, the Biergarten is lovely.
 English menu on the website.

-Frau Lüske Kaffeehaus – a little pricy, but delicious and all-organic breakfast, lunch and dinner with a playground right across the street.
+Frau Lüske Kaffeehaus – a little pricy for Berlin, but delicious and all-organic breakfast, lunch and dinner with a playground right across the street.
 Cash only.

 Currywurst!
 Anywhere you can find it.